Kishandharan/KishanHTML/README.md

 ## 5b
 Now create a timer which Alerts us as "Time up" when the time finishes.
 Use the a p tag to display the alert message.
+Take [this website](https://kishandharan.github.io/HTML/timer1.html) as a reference if you want.